HolyLab/CounterMarking.jl/docs/src/index.md

 Tips on image quality:

-- Put the stimulus near one of the four corners
+- Put the stimulus near one of the four corners, keeping its location as consistent as possible between images
 - Ensure lighting is fairly uniform
 - Make sure that any extraneous marks (e.g., the black writing in the image above) are of a very different color from scent marks.
 - Ensure that all your images are of the same size (i.e., same number of pixels horizontally and vertically), even if there are some extra pixels on the edges of the image